batchly/batchlysupport/docs/user-guide/getting-started.md

 To get started with Batchly, go to the [Registration page](https://join.batchly.net) and **create a new Batchly Account**.

-To Register for Batchly, enter the following details :
+To Register for Batchly, enter the following details:

 1. Enter your **Full Name**